Gender Affirming and Inclusive Athletics Participation

 State Athletic Association Guidance and Trans Athletic Ban Legislation

 State athletic association guidance is often the mechanism by which states establish standards for trans and nonbinary student participation in athletics.
 These standards vary significantly from state to state, with some state policies encouraging full participation and others creating discriminatory barriers.
 In addition, state legislators across the country have decided to champion and pass discriminatory legislation barring gender-affirming participation of transgender student athletes, and only allow students to compete on teams based on their sex assigned at birth as indicated on a student’s original birth certificate or by an invasive medical examination from a healthcare provider.
-This began with HB 500 in Idaho in 2020, and since then a rash of similar bills have been introduced in more than 30 states, with legislation being enacted in Arkansas, Mississippi, Alabama, Tennessee, and West Virginia thus far during the 2021 legislative cycle.
-Furthermore, the governor of South Dakota has issued a state ban via executive order.
-The Idaho law is currently being challenged in federal court in Hecox v.
-Little.
+This began with HB 500 in Idaho in 2020, and since then a rash of similar bills have been introduced in more than 30 states, with legislation being enacted in Arizona, Arkansas, Alabama, Florida, Kentucky, Mississippi, Montana, Oklahoma, South Dakota, Tennessee, Texas, Utah, and West Virginia.
+These laws are currently being challenged in a number of law suits.

 In other states with discriminatory state athletic association guidance, such as Utah and South Dakota, athletic associations require undue and invasive “proof” that consists of confidential medical information that must be provided before a school allows a student to participate.
 Some of these standards list requirements such as documentation of surgery, hormone reports, or other sensitive medical information.